LLM Internals for Math Reasoning

 Does the Fourier structure that explains grokking in toy models show up inside pre-trained LLMs — and if so, why don't they generalize?

 Highlight.
 Running Fourier probes on pre-trained Pythia, Qwen2.5, and SmolLM2 reveals weak but real structure — concentrations 3–5× above random — and this structure correlates almost perfectly with behavioral accuracy (r = 0.99 on Qwen).
 But the same additive Fourier basis is used for both addition and multiplication: representational structure transfers from toy grokking to real LLMs; algorithmic basis differentiation does not.
 Fine-tuning a small LLM into toy-grokked representation levels still tops out at 20% generation accuracy — the embeddings move, the rest of the network doesn’t.
-Across six stages, I traced where arithmetic commits, how prompt scaffolds unlock latent capability, and why understanding — not computation — is the binding constraint for word-problem reasoning at this scale.
+Across seven stages I traced where arithmetic commits, how prompt scaffolds unlock latent capability, why understanding — not computation — is the binding constraint for word-problem reasoning at this scale, and finally how relation structure scales up cleanly while errors keep living downstream of the residual stream.

 Stage 1 — Probing: do pre-trained LLMs use the Fourier structure at all?